syn-ce/JuliaSetExplorer/README.md

 If you are making use of CPU rendering this will take some time.
 A progress bar and an estimate of the remaining time will act as indicators.
 If you don't use CPU rendering (which is advised if it's not necessary) the render should, under most circumstances, finish after no longer than a couple of seconds at most and usually be perceived as instantaneous.

+When saving an image the corresponding parameters will by default be sent to a server to share with others (see [Community](#community) for more information).

 By default the resolution should be set to match the resolution of your monitor.
 If that's not the case or you would like to change the resolution of the downloaded image for some other reason, you can do so by entering the values into the corresponding inputs.
 The preview will automatically try to adjust to display the correct aspect ratio.
 If the preview gets too small, it will try to resize itself to take up more space.
 However, it will only try to do so when the preview can fit on the screen.
 If the aspect ratio is very out of the ordinary (i.e. something like 50:1) it is very likely that the preview will extend beyond the bounds of the screen and not adjust its size.